lucatacconi/crunz-ui/.github/ROADMAP.md

 * PHP 8.3 compatibility fix
 * JWT Authentication Middleware update to other library (JimTools/jwt-auth)
 * Acquisition of new Crunz library updates and functions
-* Several improvements, bug fixes and and code cleanup throughout the application
+* Several improvements, bug fixes and code cleanup throughout the application
 * Faq and troubleshooting page updated
 * Updated documentation for installation and configuration
 * Library version update